 In Year 10 priority is given to the transition from the Middle to the Senior phase of schooling and to help each individual student realise his or her potential, providing a challenging and diverse learning experience that serves as an introduction to the range of pathways the student may take in Years 11 and 12.

-Students in Year 10 will study a variety of core subjects including – Religious Education, English, Mathematics; and will have the opportunity to choose 3 electives:
+Students in Year 10 will study core subjects including – Religious Education, English, Mathematics and Science; and will have the opportunity to choose two electives:

 The continuation of Senior Studies into Year 11 is marked by a greater independence and the ability to more freely choose subjects in which students hold particular aptitude, interest and ability.